 The smalltooth sawfish is one of two species of sawfish that inhabit U.S. waters (the other being the largetooth sawfish, although it has not been found in the United States in 50 years).
 The body of the smalltooth sawfish is an olive grey color dorsally, with a white ventral surface.

 Smalltooth sawfish inhabit shallow coastal waters of tropical seas and estuaries throughout the world.
-They are usually found in shallow waters (less than 32 ft (10 m)), very close to shore over muddy and sandy bottoms.
+They are usually found in shallow waters (less than 32 feet (10 m)), very close to shore over muddy and sandy bottoms.
 They are often found in sheltered bays, on shallow banks, and in estuaries or river mouths.
-They prefer warmer water temperature of 22-28 degrees Celsius.
-They are known to ascend inland in river systems, and have been shown to have a salinity preference of 18-24 parts per thousand.
+They prefer warmer water temperature of 22-28°C (71-82°F).
+They are known to ascend inland in river systems and have been shown to have a salinity preference of 18-24 parts per thousand.

 NMFS designated critical habitat for smalltooth sawfish in September 2009 (74 FR 45353).

-For the rest of the western Atlantic, the presence of smalltooth sawfish has only been confirmed in recent times in the Bahamas.
-Anecdotal reports indicate smalltooth sawfish may also be found in localized areas off Honduras, Belize, and Cuba.
-In the eastern Atlantic in the last 10 years, there has been only one confirmed record of a smalltooth sawfish; that was in Sierra Leone, west Africa.
+In other parts of the Atlantic, smalltooth sawfish have only been confirmed in the Bahamas.
+However, anecdotal reports indicate smalltooth sawfish occur in localized areas off Honduras, Belize, and Cuba.
+There has been only one confirmed record of a smalltooth sawfish in the eastern Atlantic, in Sierra Leone, west Africa.
 They are also thought to occur in Guinea Bissau.

 |Smalltooth sawfish entangled in fishing line

 - bycatch in various fisheries, especially in gill nets